 Florence is all about the aperitivo.
 If you aren’t familiar with this tradiccionne then get ready to fall in love.
 The concept is simple… the bar/bistro/restaurant/cafe provides an ample and often bountiful buffet in the happier hours of the night (6-9pmish most weeknights) and all you pay for is what you drink.
 Make sure you check out Moyo‘s posh and often exotic offer or head over to San Carlo for a full fledged feast of Italian tapas and top-rank cocktails.
 The best thing about aperitivo culture is that many of these bistro’s are instantly transformed into hopping night clubs or bustling bars once the plates are cleared.
 If you’re looking to skip the dinner course and head straight to the bar then let Lochness Lounge be your gateway.
 Every night they host different theme nights including ridiculously amazing drink specials (hydroponically infused gummy berry shots!) live music and movie nights.
 Their slogan says it all – get messy with Nessy….

 If and when you stumble back out onto the cobble stone(d)s and seeking more liquid trouble then The Blob is the only force worth reckoning with.
-It is dark, sinister and almost impossible to find (without a Spy Map!) and no you won’t get out of here alive.
+It is dark, sinister and almost impossible to find and no you won’t get out of here alive.
 This is the absolute epicentre of Florentine alternative and ex-pat debauchery.
-There’s an even bigger twist however because you don’t get in if you’re not registered as a member – unless you have a Spy Map of course.
-Most of the best night clubs in Florence are private ventures and not officially open to the public.
-(So either register online or find yourself a map:).
+There’s a twist however because you don’t get in if you’re not registered as a member – which you can do on their website.
+Many of the best night clubs in Florence are private ventures and not officially open to the public.

 Florence is pretty well connected especially if you’re on any sort of Italian tourist route and are traveling by train or bus.
 Italy recently improved it’s fast-train infrastructure so if you’re coming from Rome, Venice or Milan you’ll arrive in a few hours.
 The cost of convenience is great though so be ready to shell out for these sleek trains.
 If cheap airlines are you’re game you’re a little out of luck as currently no carriers fly into Firenze directly (ok Air Berlin does but that’s it).
 Your best bet is either Ryanair to Pisa and a 30 min. train, or Wizzair to Bologne and a 2 hour train.
 If you’re really looking to get here on the cheap, just remember that God gave people thumbs long before Playstation was invented.

 You are likely to encounter no fewer than 156 other English guides about Florence, most of which will take you down the same crowded streets and coral you into tourist trap after tourist trap.
-I have absolutely no qualms and or moral dilemma with telling you to get your hands on (or download!!) a Firenze Spy Map stat, you won’t regret it!
-The next best thing is a tiny little book called My Local Guide Florence.
+A good alternative is a tiny little book called My Local Guide Florence.
 It is written by locals and is jam packed with tons of amazing info, anecdotes, stories and recommendations most of which you won’t find in any other guide book (want to play ping pong next to a planetarium?).
 If literature is more your bag Florence has had more words spilled in it, around it and about it than almost any other City in Europe.
 Why not start with the classics: Dante’s Inferno, Machiavelli’s The Prince and, for you lovers out there, settle into E. M Forster’s A Room with a View.
 A personal favorite of mine is Irving Stone’s classic portrayal of Michelangelo’s life: The Agony and the Ecstasy.

 Soundtrack to the City